SophyJJ/notes-java-core/beginner/collections/2-lists.md

 - collection with iteration order
 - each element has an index based on position
 - can hold duplicates

-- to sort a List
+- to sort a List use a Comparator

 ```java